February 28 - March 2, 2025

 Recent research is making a strong case for the clinical and economic benefits of using CAMPs on venous leg ulcers.
 This talk will explore the latest evidence for this indication, pointing to the real difference these advanced products can make to patient outcomes.

-There are fears that the LCDs might also restrict coverage of CAMPs for tunnels, Mohs and other complex wound types.
+There were fears that the LCDs might also restrict coverage of CAMPs for tunnels, Mohs and other complex wound types.
 This session will give a comprehensive overview of the published and emerging research data on the use of CAMPs on these wounds, and outline what further research is needed.

 Given the likely CMS focus on research data for CAMPs, there is need for debate and consensus on what research methodologies will fit the bill.
 Here, following a panel discussion, the conversation will be opened up to attendees, with polling to generate agreement on the best options